 Rhinitis (or sensitive nose) can be allergic or non-allergic, with the majority of cases being of the former.
 On the other hand, non-allergic rhinitis can be triggered by environmental factors like strong odours, cigarette smoke and temperature changes.
 Symptoms include sneezing, blocked nose, runny nose and itchy eyes.
 Up to 50% of children in Singapore are estimated to have allergic rhinitis, with the most common allergens being dust mites found at home.

 Nasal congestion caused by allergic rhinitis can affect your child’s ability and performance in school and physical activities.
 It can also lead to poor sleep quality and snoring, which may affect their energy levels and concentration the following day in school.

 The cause of hearing loss can be broadly split into two types: conductive and sensorineural causes.
 Common causes include impacted ear wax, ear infections, frequent and prolonged exposure to loud noises and trauma.
 A thorough check-up by an ENT Specialist can assess and pinpoint the cause of hearing loss – which may either be reversible or permanent.
 Early intervention for children is necessary as undiagnosed hearing loss can severely impact the child’s speech and language development.

 Where to get help

-As seen, children are at high risk of developing various kinds of ENT problems.
-They can seek medical attention from a primary care doctor first but when these problems become persistent and affect the development or quality of life of your child, it is a sign that you should start looking for an ENT specialist for your child.
+Children are at high risk of developing various kinds of ENT problems so it is vital to seek medical attention from a primary care doctor as soon as possible.
+But when these problems become persistent and affect the development or quality of life of your child, it is a sign that you should start looking for an ENT Specialist for an in-depth consultation.